THE HABITUAL RUTS OF PLEASURE AND SECURITYThe following is a summary, and it is presently being reorganised

-The habitual ruts which gave us security and pleasure became self-perpetuating feedback loops.
+But the habitual ruts which gave us security and pleasure became self-perpetuating feedback loops.
 And gradually they multiplied, and the velocity of life increased.
-Because very sensibly and naturally we repeated the things we wanted, and that means focusing on them, living with a sense of purpose.
+Because, very sensibly and naturally, we repeated the things we wanted, and that meant focusing on them.

 Beliefs and Their Confirmation

-And when humans developed beliefs with Gods and ideologies, they gave our lives meaning, and became the central priority for our sense of reality, identity, purpose, and even hope.
+So when humans developed beliefs with Gods and ideologies, the relationship between individuals, groups, and the whole universe, became secure or at least negotiable.
+Since humans developed beliefs, they gave our lives meaning, they became the central priority for our sense of reality, identity, security, purpose, and even hope.
 They became our central focus points in life.

-And, over the last few centuries, as modern man explored his abilities with abstract thought, we started questioning our beliefs.
-With the result that we have now lost the automatic mutual confirmation of our social group.
+But slowly, over the last few centuries, we started questioning all our old truths.
+This was the start of a new era, and now we have lost the mutual confirmation of our social group.

 The mutual confirmation of our tribe has disintegrated, and with the modern multiplicity of beliefs, there simply isn't enough mutual confirmation to go around, and there never can be.
 Our modern fight for survival has continued, in the abstract dimension of beliefs, ideas, and opinions.

 Beliefs used to unite local cultures; now, in our global world, they divide.
-Respect for someone else's beliefs, even rejoicing in the variety of modern beliefs, is only a shadow of the mutual, united, unquestioned confirmation of a group.
+Respect for someone else's beliefs, even rejoicing in the variety of modern beliefs, is only a shadow of the mutual, united, unquestioned confirmation of all the members of my local social group.

-After an astounding million-year-long history of focusing with our thoughts and senses for our survival, our strategy has now led us to a critical point.
+After an astounding million-year-long history of focusing with our thoughts and senses for our survival, our habitual strategy has now led us to a point of critical overload.
 Our human survival strategy has become self destructive.

-We are collectively suffering the effects of Displacement Activity.
-The illness animals suffer when they feel insecure, and compensate with habitual but inappropriate, sometimes self-destructive activities.
-And we are overcompensating with the only thing we know, our species' tried and tested survival strategy, our human habitual rut – focusing with our senses and our minds.
-We are overfocusing.
+And i believe we are collectively suffering the effects of Displacement Activity.
+This is the name for the illness animals suffer when they feel insecure, and they over compensate with habitual but inappropriate, sometimes self-destructive activities.